ibm-cloud-docs/EventStreams/using_rest_producer.md

 [{{site.data.keyword.messagehub}} REST Producer API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/event-streams/restproducer_v2){: new_window}.

 ## Producing messages conforming to a schema:
-The v2 endpoint of REST producer API also allows you to produce a message in such a way that message key and value are conforming to a schema.
+The v2 endpoint of REST producer API also allows you to produce a message in a way that message key and value conform to a schema.
 You can specify different schemas for key and value.
-The serializer currently supported is `confluent` and the data type supported is `avro`.
+The serializer that is currently supported is `confluent` and the data type supported is `avro`.
 The schemas are created and stored in {{site.data.keyword.messagehub}} Schema Registry.
 For more details, see [{{site.data.keyword.messagehub}} Schema Registry](/docs/EventStreams?topic=ES_schema_registry).

-The following are the schema naming strategies allowed:
+The following the schema naming strategies are allowed:

   * Topic naming strategy: The name of the topic is used to derive the schema artifact id.
 The id would be of form "\<topicName\>-key" for key and "\<topicName\>-value" for value, where topicName is the name of topic.